AirlineDog/science-disruptiveness/README.md

 Future work could explore the following:

-* Incorporate additional features, such as citation networks or semantic analysis of text.
+* Incorporate additional features, such as semantic analysis of text.
 * Experiment with different machine learning algorithms and techniques.
 * Collect a larger and more diverse dataset.
 * Investigate the impact of linguistic changes on disruptiveness.